-Except…the reading turned into one of the most publicly emotional things I’ve ever done.
-First, it took me 12 minutes of meandering to get to the point.
-I felt like I had a lot to explain before reading the story, to give it proper context.
-Maybe that wasn’t necessary, but I felt it was at the time and I don’t want to try editing or attempting this.
-Second, the story and the memories involved still have a considerable emotional impact on me.
+This reading unexpectedly became one of the most publicly emotional things I’ve ever done.
+First, it took me 12 minutes to get to the point.
+I felt like I had to explain some things before reading the story, to give it proper context.
+Maybe that was unnecessary, but it felt needed at the time and I don’t want to try editing or re-attempting this.
+Second, the story and the memories have an emotional impact on me.
 At first, I choke up and it’s hard to keep reading.
 But as I do, I slowly break down to the point that I’m openly weeping while reading it.
-I feel…a little embarrassed for being so open and raw.
-But thus far, the responses from my closest friends has felt oddly…empowering.
+I feel a little embarrassed for being so open and raw.
+But so far, responses from my closest friends have felt oddly empowering.
 They cried along with me as I read the story.

 So, here we go.
-If you want to skip my introduction, go right to around the 12:30 mark when I start reading the story.
+If you want to skip my introduction, skip to the 12:30 mark when I start reading the story.